Break down barriers between departments.

 In the example in Figure 10, the first development value stream, focused on the loan application process, includes marketing to develop promotional materials and campaigns for attracting customers.
 Legal team members are also included to define the relevant terms and conditions of the loans being offered.
 The second development value stream, which develops the Core Banking system that manages repayment of loans, also includes marketing for managing ongoing communications with the existing customer base.
 Both development value streams include support teams, to respond to any customer issues that might arise, as well as operations teams, that manage the stability of these systems in production.

 Development Value Streams Cross Boundaries

-Once the value streams are identified, the next step is to start to understand how to form Agile Release Trains to realize them.
+Once the development value streams are identified, the next step is to start to understand how to form Agile Release Trains(ARTs) to realize them.
 The ARTs contain all the people and other assets needed to enhance the flow of value.
-The first step is to understand where in the organization that value is created, because that is where the people, processes, and systems are.
+The first step is to understand where in the organization that value is created because that is where the people, processes, and systems are.
 When doing so, it becomes obvious that development value streams cross many boundaries.
-Enterprises are organized the way they are for many reasons: history, functional convenience, efficiency of centralization, acquisitions, geography, and more.
-As a result, it’s quite possible that no one really understands the complete series of events necessary to continually develop and enhance the systems that help deliver the value.
-Further, attempts to improve tend to focus on functional, local improvements, the result of which may be optimization of one function or step but sub optimization of the end-to-end flow.
+Enterprises are organized the way they are for many reasons: history, functional convenience, the efficiency of centralization, acquisitions, geography, and more.
+As a result, it’s entirely possible that no one understands the complete series of events necessary to continually develop and enhance the systems that help deliver the value.
+Furthermore, attempts to improve tend to focus on functional, local improvements, which may result in the optimization of one function or step but sub-optimization of the end-to-end flow.

 The final activity is to define the ARTs that realize the value.
 Experience has shown that the most effective ARTs have the following attributes: